Just swapped a new pair of disc brake pads?

 Before you head out for your first ride on the new pads and expect plenty of braking power, you’ll need to bed them in first.

-Bed in is a straightforward procedure that many cyclists often overlook.
-Many would then complain and wonder why the braking power is still bad even with fresh brake pads.
+Bed-in is a straightforward procedure that many cyclists often overlook.
+Many would then complain and wonder why the braking power is still bad even with new brake pads.

 What is brake pads bed in?

-Bed-in is a process to transfer the brake pad materials to the disc rotor using kinetic to thermal energy transfer.
+Bed-in is a process of transferring the brake pad materials to the disc rotor using kinetic-to-thermal energy transfer.

 When the brake pads heat up through adhesive friction, the brake pad materials are deposited onto the rotors, thus giving the brake pads something to grab on.

 The bedding process also sculpts the brake pads and rotor’s surface to mirror each other to maximize the contact surface area.